 - Use the general waste bin to dispose of any plant or animal material found in prop bags or other equipment.

-- Towel dry your boat/craft where possible after washing with clean tap water and leave to air-dry in the sun for as long as possible before putting covers on.
-Dry conditions and UV-rays helps to minimise the survival of any aquatic invasive species that might still be attached.
+- Towel dry your boat/craft where possible after washing with clean tap water and leave to air-dry in sunlight for as long as possible before putting covers on.
+Dry conditions and UV-rays helps to minimise the survival of aquatic invasive species that might still be invisible to the eye.